You Bet!: 1997

-2024–present
+2024–2025

 After a 27-year-hiatus, Stephen Mulhern and Holly Willoughby became the new co-hosts for the revived series, which contained only two episodes; the first of these was aired on a Saturday night and the second on a Sunday night.
 The number of celebrity guests per show was again increased from three to four, with Rob Beckett appearing on both shows.
 A new theme was composed by Marc Sylvan.

 In March 2025, Holly Willoughby declined the opportunity to host a new series.

 In a series in autumn 2025, Stephen Mulhern brought the show on tour across England to landmarks like Goodwood Circuit, Thorpe Park, Queen Elizabeth Olympic Park, Boscombe Pier, The Leeds Studios, Harewood Speed Hillclimb, Liverpool City Centre and Kimbolton Castle.
 The show was aired on a permanent Saturday night slot.
 The number of celebrity guests per show was again reduced from four to three and the forfeit finale was no more plus the show was no longer presented from a traditional studio.